Elites, Population Control, and the Myth of Self-Governance

 Now let me be clear.
 This is not a prediction.
 It is a pathway.

-For a society like the United States to approach fragmentation or localized warlord dynamics, multiple failures would likely need to align at once: severe economic contraction, elite fragmentation, institutional paralysis, breakdown of enforcement cohesion, and loss of broad public trust.
-That combination is not impossible.
+For a society, including one like the United States, to approach fragmentation or localized power breakdown, multiple failures would likely need to align at once: severe economic contraction, elite fragmentation, institutional paralysis, breakdown of enforcement cohesion, and loss of broad public trust.
+That combination is unlikely, but not impossible.

 Collapse does not begin as cinematic apocalypse.
 It begins as corrosion.
 Trust thins.
 Friction increases.
 Coordination weakens.
 Power either consolidates more tightly or fragments more violently.